extall/fomcon-matlab/README.md

 Version compatibility: R2014b+

-May be compatible with MATLAB down to R2010a as well (but with a
+May be compatible with MATLAB down to R2010a as well (if you need a compatible Simulink library, it can be created by exporting it in an older format from a newer Matlab release).

 # Installation Instructions